RebelTechnology/OpenWareLab/MaxGen/README.md

 To create an OWL Gen patch using our online compiler, open the [Patch Library](https://www.rebeltech.org/patch-library/) with a Web MIDI enabled browser (e.g. Chrome), log in (create an account if necessary), go to [My Patches](https://www.rebeltech.org/patch-library/patches/my-patches/), and click Create patch.
 Now upload the .cpp and .h files produced by Max Gen, and (optionally) your .gendsp file.
 Select compilation type `gen`.
 Click `Save and Compile`, wait for compilation to finish, click `Connect To Device`, and then click `Load` to run the patch on the device.
 If you want to store it in a memory slot, click `Store` and select which slot to store it in.

+More information on creating patches is available [here](../OWL_Patches/Creating_Patches.md).

+There is also an OWL Package available which you can download using the Max package manager.
+[This Cycling'74 article](https://cycling74.com/articles/review-getting-to-know-the-owl-pedal-part-2) explains how to use it.

 ## Examples

 * [Gen Template Patch](https://www.rebeltech.org/patch-library/patch/GenTemplate)
 * [Gen MIDI Test](https://www.rebeltech.org/patch-library/patch/Gen_MIDI_Test)

 ## Signal Inputs and Outputs